 Pay and benefits offerings continue to drive employee decisions, especially in light of inflation over the past several years.

-According to the Society for Human Resource Management (SHRM), projected pay increases for 2025 are expected to average 3.5% in 2025 (adjustments were around 4% in 2023 and 3.6% in 2024).
+According to the Society for Human Resource Management (SHRM), projected pay increases for 2025 are expected to average 3.5%.
+(Adjustments were around 4% in 2023 and 3.6% in 2024).
 Additionally, the cost of employer-sponsored health insurance premiums is projected to increase on average by 10%.

-Creating a financial plan that addresses ongoing year-after-year pay adjustments and rising benefits costs is essential for maintaining a sustainable and rewarding compensation program.
-It's also important to focus on pay equity and transparency in your communication efforts.
-Employees want to know how pay and benefits work – providing transparent and frequent communication can help.
+Developing a financial plan to manage annual pay adjustments and rising benefits costs is crucial for a sustainable and rewarding compensation program.
+Additionally, prioritize pay equity and transparent communication.
+Employees want to understand how pay and benefits work, so providing clear and regular updates is key.

 5. Focus on Inclusivity, Flexibility, and Career Development

 Flexibility and hybrid work are here to stay.
-Even though several large corporations are mandating return to office and in-person work only, offering flexibility and hybrid (or even remote) work is a key competitive advantage for nonprofits and small businesses.
-Employees are continuing to prioritize flexibility, work-life balance, and career development opportunities in deciding who they want to work for.
+While some large corporations are mandating a return to the office, offering flexibility and hybrid (or remote) work is a key advantage for nonprofits and small businesses.
+Employees prioritize flexibility, work-life balance, and career development opportunities when choosing where to work.

-Additionally, succession planning, career development, coaching, and training for employees and leadership are top priorities due to changes in labor force demographics, primarily with so many experience people retiring from the workforce.
+Succession planning, career development, coaching, and training for employees and leaders are also top priorities due to demographic shifts and many experienced workers retiring.

-Investing in employee growth and a culture of learning and development doesn’t have to be hard or expensive.
-Some low/no cost ideas include:
+Investing in employee growth and fostering a culture of learning doesn't have to be costly.
+Here are some low or no-cost ideas:

-• Implementing a shared resource folder for professional development tools, resources, and training opportunities.
+• Implement a shared resource folder with professional development tools, resources, and training opportunities.

-• Check out LinkedIn Learning for a low-cost option.
+• Consider LinkedIn Learning as a budget-friendly option.

-• Task Subject Matter Experts (SMEs) who are looking for growth opportunities to lead workshops and learning circles.
+• Have Subject Matter Experts (SMEs) seeking growth opportunities lead workshops and learning circles.

-• Create a career development toolkit for supervisors with checklists, examples, and templates.
+• Create a career development toolkit for supervisors, including checklists, examples, and templates.

-Continuing to invest in DEI (Diversity, Equity, and Inclusion) is also crucial for fostering an evolving and innovative workplace.
-Studies show that organizations with strong diversity programs are 1.7 times more likely to be innovation leaders in their market and report 19% higher employee retention rates.
-Investing in and growing our DEI efforts helps create an inclusive space that attracts great people and boosts our overall performance (Deloitte).
+Continuing to invest in Diversity, Equity, and Inclusion (DEI) is essential for fostering an innovative workplace.
+Organizations with strong diversity programs are 1.7 times more likely to be innovation leaders and have 19% higher employee retention rates.
+Enhancing DEI efforts helps create an inclusive environment that attracts talented individuals and boosts overall performance (Deloitte).

 Ready to kick off 2025 with a solid HR and leadership plan?